If you’ve ever hopped on a bike and ridden it successfully after a long winter, you’ve experienced the magic of procedural memory.

 Here’s what I mean:

-Even if you’re a bit rusty, somehow your memory remembers to get your legs to peddle and the rest of your body to maintain balance.
+Even if you’re a bit rusty, thanks to procedural memory you body remembers to get your legs to peddle.

 On this page, we’re going to cut through the confusion.

 True, there’s some complex terminology used by scientists.
-Sometimes they even use two different terms to describe the same thing.
+Sometimes memory scientists even use two different terms to describe the same thing.

-But I’m going to do my best to make it all clear for you so that talking about it as easy as remembering how to ride a bike.
+But I’m going to do my best to make it all clear for you so that understanding procedural memory becomes as easy for you as riding a bike.